 Even where you have some credit terms there may be cases where individual invoices are issued on different terms.
 In some cases an invoice may have longer or shorter payment terms.
 On services with an automatic top-up that invoice is normally issued with very short, or immediate payment terms.

 In any case, whatever the credit terms are, if the collection of the Direct Debit would be impossible within the terms because of the rules on giving notice, we automatically extend the terms to fit the earliest date that we could make the collection.
-The helps ensure we are not late in collecting payment so as to ensure you are not liable for any late payment penalties or interest.
+The helps ensure we are not late in collecting payment within the terms.

 Whilst most customers are invoiced every month, and then pay by Direct Debit every month, there are many customers that have ad-hoc invoices at various times of month.
 Even regular billed customers may have one-off additional invoices or credit notes.
 The Direct Debit collection system we operate aims to collect what is due on your account.
 It is not simply collection of a fixed amount each month.
 So if there are extra invoices then there may be a collection of a different amount or at a different time.
 In any case you will get the required notice.